3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 ```
 kubectl apply -f pod1_annotation.yml
 ```
+You can use a command such as 'kubectl describe pod hello-cisco' to view the annotation.
+Keep in mind that the system itself also populates some annotation by default.
 Now you can go ahead and try this yourself in the challenge below.

 ![Challenge 4](img/challenge4.png?raw=true "Challenge 4")
 [Click here for the solution](./solutions/challenge4 "Click here for the solution")